herenali/CSC207ProjectRepo/accessibility-report.md

 **3. Write a paragraph about whether or not your program is less likely to be used by certain demographics.
 Your discussion here should be informed by the content of our embedded ethics modules this term.**

    Although our program is generally accessible, certain demographics are less likely to use it.
 As mentioned in question 2, younger children and older people are less likely to use our program since it requires a computer, which many of them may not have or may not feel comfortable using.
 Another demographic that is not likely to use the chat system are people who have physical or mental disabilities that limit their ability to use/control a keyboard and mouse, since that is required for our program.
 This may include people who are paralyzed or people who cannot form sentences, as they would have difficulty being able to find use out of our system.
 Lastly, people in rural or developing areas may encounter challenges accessing the program if they lack reliable internet access.
-To make our program more inclusive, we plan to implement accessiblity features like speech-to-text and more customizable user interface options.
+To make our program more inclusive, we plan to implement accessibility features like speech-to-text and more customizable user interface options.